Index of contents

-As we've seen in the statistics above, among the causes of cart abandonment is poor user experience in ecommerce.
+As we've seen in the stats above, among the causes of cart abandonment is a poor user experience in ecommerce.

 This can happen for various reasons, such as a non-responsive or too slow site, but also if the checkout process is too long or complicated.